+My mom and I would make this whenever we had to go to pujas, although my mom often made it for us to eat at home as well.
 Pujas are a routine part of life in India.
-A puja is ceremonial prayer ritual performed to honor a deity, or to spiritually celebrate an event (so now you know what my name means).
+A puja is ceremonial prayer ritual performed to honor a deity, or to spiritually celebrate an event.
+Now you know what my name means.

 From an early age, I loved going to pujas at different people’s houses.
 There was one pretty much every week.
 Friends and neighbors held pujas to celebrate a milestone like an anniversary or a birthday.
 Sometimes it was to celebrate a religious holiday, buying a new house, getting a promotion or even just because.

 My mom and I would head out in the evenings whenever they were going on.
 I remember going from house to house to house stopping at each one, having a quick chat and a little bit of prasad and moving on.

 Prasad is a food offering to god.
 This Indian fruit salad was often our prasad.
 After you make an offering to god, it is a requirement that all of the food be eaten.
 If any of it went uneaten, that would be considered an insult to the god.